Dancing, serenades, pheromones and even gifts are exchanged in the hopes of wooing a potential partner and continuing their gene pool.

 Insects are vital in supporting a healthy and wildlife-rich world but sadly our beloved insects are suffering dramatic declines and 41 per cent are now facing extinction.

-Worse still, the Government has announced it has authoried the use of highly damaging neonics for the second year in a row.
+Worse still, the Government has announced it has authoried the use of highly damaging neonics for the fourth year in a row.